 thanked the local government for helping bring the plant online so swiftly and the brand's growing customer base.

-He also spent some time on stage discussing what's next from Tesla's Chinese operations... and, as seen below.
+He also spent some time on stage discussing what's next from Tesla's Chinese operations... and did a bit of dancing, as seen below.

-After Musk finished busting out some moves, he delivered news that the Chinese factory won't only build the CNN reported.
+After Musk finished busting out some moves, he delivered news that the Chinese factory won't only build the Model 3, but also the forthcoming Model Y crossover, CNN reported.
 Musk commented the Model Y will "have more demand than probably all of the other cars of Tesla combined," according to CNN.

 Tesla did not immediately respond to a request for comment.